 Applications are dealt with centrally by the Admissions and Access Service rather than by individual University Schools.
 Once your on-line form has been processed by UCAS and forwarded to Queen's, an acknowledgement is normally sent within two weeks of its receipt at the University.

-For last year's intake, applicants for the BMus must have had, or been able to achieve, a minimum of five GCSE passes at grade C or better (to include English Language).
-Performance in any AS or A-level examinations already completed would also have been taken into account and the Selector checks that the specific entry requirement of A-level Music (or Grade VIII Theory of Music) can be fulfilled.
+For last year's intake, applicants for the BMus offering A-level/BTEC Level 3 qualifications must have had, or been able to achieve, a minimum of five GCSE passes at grade C/4 or better (to include English Language).
+Performance in any AS or A-level examinations already completed would also have been taken into account and the Selector checks that any specific entry requirements in terms of GCSE and/or A-level subjects can be fulfilled.

 Offers are normally made on the basis of three A-levels.
 Two subjects at A-level plus two at AS would also be considered.
 The offer for repeat candidates is set in terms of three A-levels and may be one grade higher than for first time applicants.
 Grades may be held from the previous year.

-Applicants offering other qualifications, such as a BTEC Extended Diploma, Higher National Diploma, the International Baccalaureate, Irish Leaving Certificate or an Access course, will also be considered.
+Applicants offering other qualifications, such as relevant Higher National Certificates and Diplomas, will also be considered.

+For applicants offering an HNC in Music, the current requirements are successful completion of this HNC with 8 Merits.
 For those offering a Higher National Diploma, some flexibility may be allowed in terms of GCSE profile but, to be eligible for an offer, the grades obtained in the first year of the HND must allow the overall offer to be achievable.
-A relevant HND in Music is required for admission to this degree and offers for Stage 1 entry are currently conditional on successful completion of this HND with 9 Merits and 7 Passes overall.
+A relevant HND in Music is required and offers for Stage 1 entry are currently conditional on successful completion of this HND with 9 Merits and 7 Passes overall.
 Applicants with sufficiently high grades in the first year of a relevant HND in Music may be considered for entry to Stage 2 and, where offers are made, these are currently conditional on successful completion of this HND with 12 Merits and 4 Passes overall, with Merits in specified units.

 The information provided in the personal statement section and the academic reference together with predicted grades are noted but, in the case of the BMus degree, these are not the final deciding factors in whether or not a conditional offer can be made.
 However, they may be reconsidered in a tie break situation in August.